angelomilan/ethereum-guides/GPU-cloud_mining.md

 _by A.Milan (github.com/angelomilan) and M.Terzi (github.com/terzim) with the precious support of @paul_bxd and @jesus666_

-This step by step tutorial is easy to follow.
-It is as easy as copy / pasting.
+This step by step tutorial tries to be easy to follow.
+It is supposed to be as easy as copy / pasting but we acknowledge that a certain level of understanding and patience to follow the detailed instructions is needed.

-Try to understand step by step what you are doing.
+Even if you lack of patience, try to understand step by step what you are doing.
 If you do not, it does not really matter as long as you follow the instructions properly.
 If you have any questions, please contact @angelomilan or @terzim.

 ## Problem
 I want to mine Ether, but I do not want to use my machine and I do not want to invest on new hardware and pay thousand dollar electricity bills.